Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 Vasser, 41, was convicted of possession of cocaine with intent to deliver after he was found with $80 worth of the drug in his car when he was 19.
 It was his first and only crime.

-He served four months in prison, and ever since, Vasser said, he has tried every way he can to better himself.
+He served four months in prison, and ever since, Vasser said, he has tried to better himself.

-He earned five college degrees: two associates degrees, a bachelor’s in biblical studies, a masters in theology and a doctorate in theology and divinity.
+He earned five college degrees: two associate degrees, a bachelor’s in biblical studies, a master’s in theology and a doctorate in theology and divinity.

 He has been a counselor, a minister and a certified nursing assistant for hospice care.
 He now lives with his wife in Georgia, where he owns and operates a barbershop.